wreck-lab/docs/phat2/network.md

 If the wi-fi details have been entered in the wpa-supplicant or the Raspberry Pi has been connected with an Ethernet cable, then it can be reached via [http://wrecklab.local/](http://wrecklab.local/)

 ## Hot-Spot
 The Rasperry Pi creates its own hot-spot when it doesn’t find the wi-fi network configured or when there’s no configuration.
-The 2.4 Ghz wireless network has the following characteristics:
+The wireless network has the following characteristics:

 ```bash
 SSID: wrecklab